Deep Learning Tutorials

 Is this hub suitable without prior deep learning experience?

 Yes, if you have programming basics.
-Start with neural network basics before the CIFAR-10 Tiny CNN tutorial.
+Start with neural network basics, then continue through matrix calculus, backpropagation, optimizers, convolution, and attention.

 Why use C for the first CNN instead of only PyTorch?